AaronFlanagan20/Married-PopulationAPI/ReadMe.md

 *The aim of this project is to compare the population of Ireland, between 2011 and 2014, to the amount of married couples in Ireland in the same year.
 The scope of this API can be used in many aspects*

 ```
-1. Auctioners looking for new home buyers
+1. Auctioners looking for new home buyers.
 2. Travel Agencies doing honeymoon deals.
 3. New born products.
 4. Insurance and tax calculations.
-5. etc
+5. Companies calculating break even costs.
+6. etc..
 ```

 ## Datasets used
-There are two datasets used for this api: **Population 2011 - 2014.csv** and **Marriages 2011 - 2014.csv**
+There are two datasets used for this api: **Population 2011 - 2014.csv** and **Marriages 2011 - 2014.csv**.
+Both where supplied from the Central Statistics Office (CSO).

+**Note** Minor format changes have been made to the datasets supplied by CSO.

 **Population 2011 - 2014.json** is based on Age, gender and year.
 This file is based on the census of Ireland in the years of 2011, 2012, 2013 and 2014.
 It also calculates the total for both genders.